 Creativity is imperative in 21st century learning and what’s needed to prepare our youth for today’s workforce, regardless of the path they choose.
 Started in 1987, the WSMA Student Composition Project is a program at the heart of creativity, encouraging young musicians to artistically take what they are learning in music education and apply it in their own way through original music compositions.
 Included in both the Wisconsin and National Standards for Arts Education, composition is a natural extension of the creativity mode of music.
 So what does all this mean to our young musicians?… An opportunity to spread their wings and explore their creative side by composing music through a program that recognizes and supports their efforts — the WSMA Student Composition Project!

 Here’s how the program works… Students submit original compositions and recordings to WSMA in the fall.
 These works are evaluated by Wisconsin composers and students receive written critique forms from the evaluators.
 Awards are given based solely on merit.
-All participants will be invited to attend the awards ceremony where the division winners compositions will be presented.
+All participants will be invited to attend the awards ceremony where the division winners compositions may be presented.

 Students may enter in either the intermediate, middle or high school division in one or more of the following categories:

 - Instrumental Solo